-Such was the case recently at Cherokee Christian High School.
-While reviewing the majors that CCHS students were choosing in college, it seemed to the leadership team that an unusually high percentage of them had chosen majors in the science, technology, engineering, and math (STEM) fields.
+In the 2010 school year, while reviewing the majors that our graduates were choosing in college, it seemed to the leadership team that an unusually high percentage of them had chosen majors in the science, technology, engineering, and math (STEM) fields.
 Checking the national statistics, it was found that 32% of the CCHS graduates were in STEM majors compared with the national average of 17%!

-Why was CCHS having this great success?
+Why were we having this great success?
 One would not have to search long or far to get the answer.
 The quality of teachers (see box), the high standards, the excellent teaching environment, and the involved parents were the factors that resulted in producing highly qualified graduates.

-With all of those factors falling into place and with a demand for preparing students for the future of jobs in America, the school decided to launch a new school called the Center for Science, Technology, Engineering, and Math (STEM) at Cherokee Christian High School.
+With all of those factors falling into place and with a demand for preparing students for the future of jobs in America, the school decided to launch a new school called the Center for Science, Technology, Engineering, and Math (STEM) at Cherokee Christian Schools.

-CCHS will continue its highly successful college prep track, but with the new STEM track, students will receive an intense preparation for the college of their choice and a major which will prepare them for a future of success.
+We have continued our highly successful college prep track (called Pillars), but with the STEM track, students have an option to receive intense preparation for the college of their choice and a major which will prepare them for a future of success.
 Under the existing college prep track, students graduate with 25 credits.
-Under the new STEM track, students will earn credits by taking additional classes such as 3D Modeling and Design, Principles of Engineering, Digital Design, and advanced dual enrollment for AP courses in math and science such as Calculus, Statistics, Linear Algebra, Chemistry, Biomedical Engineering, MatLab, and various programming classes.
+Under the new STEM track, students will earn credits by taking additional classes such as STEM Design Studio, and advanced Dual Enrollment or AP courses in math and science such as Calculus, Statistics, Chemistry, and Biology.

-Equally important, the students’ exposure to various STEM studies will give them a greater chance of discovering what area of future study they enjoy.
-This will enable them to choose a college major and not change their mind later.
-Furthermore, colleges will be highly impressed with the academic rigor of the STEM program.
+Equally important, the students’ exposure to various STEM studies has given them a greater chance of discovering what area of future study they enjoy.
+This has enabled them to choose a college major and not change their mind later.
+Furthermore, colleges have been highly impressed with the academic rigor of the STEM program.
 Our graduates have been very successful in obtaining college entrance and scholarships.

-For CCHS, the new STEM program is a defining moment.
-It is likely that the demand for such an education will be high in the community based on the news and research reports on job occupations for the future.
+For Cherokee Christian, the new STEM program has been a defining moment.
+It is likely that the demand for such an education will continue to be high in the community based on the news and research reports on job occupations for the future.
 What a joy it is to prepare students for a great future and have an impact on the world around us.

 |SUBJECT AREA||UNITS REQUIRED||COMMENTS|